 established as the go-to International commentator for the wedding of Prince William and Catherine Middleton; she was CNN’s expert on the day of the wedding, and appeared on every continent on major television networks in the days preceding the royal nuptials (including BBC, NBC, ABC, CBS, Channel 9 Australia, and NHK Japan).

 Her core company Sarah Haywood Wedding Design is a luxury wedding planning and design consultancy.
-She works alongside leading couturiers, top florists, venues, Michelin star chefs, cake bakers (to royalty and the stars),award-winning stylists, make-up artists and photographers.
+She works alongside leading couturiers, top florists, venues, Michelin star chefs, cake bakers (to royalty and the stars), award-winning stylists, make-up artists and photographers similar to this Portland wedding photography firm.
 One of the few companies offering a truly bespoke service from scratch, each wedding is personally designed, planned and managed by Sarah.

 Sarah has been consistently rated Britain’s top-selling bridal author since the publication of her first book in 2006 and she is the only British bridal author who also plans weddings.
 A new, international edition of her original Wedding Bible luxury book will be published in Summer 2013 and is to be preceded on Valentine’s Day by an all new, redesigned second edition of her Wedding Bible Planner (a customisable and practical wedding organizer packed with top tips, insider advice and with room to store swatches, clipping and quotes together with essential wedding paperwork).